-Nevada homeowners searching online for the best solar company are likely to find a confusing array of options.
+Nevada homeowners searching online for the best solar company have a confusing collection of options.
 Two experienced, well-established companies are likely to emerge from the pack: Go Solar Group and Great Basin Solar.
-To make this easier for Reno’s solar-curious people, we have crafted a comparison of key facts between Go Solar Group and Great Basin Solar.
+To make deciding easier for Reno’s solar-curious people, we have crafted a comparison between Go Solar Group and Great Basin Solar.

 Educating Nevada Homeowners About Solar

 Both companies show a willingness to help educate homeowners.
-Go Solar Group believes that customers who are laying out tens of thousands of dollars for a major home installation deserve as much detailed information as possible.
+Go Solar Group believes that customers paying thousands of dollars for a major home installation deserve as much information as possible.
 Our blog serves that purpose, striving to give homeowners all the product and technical information they need to maximize the ROI of their solar array over its 25-to 40-year lifespan.
-Great Basin Solar provides on its website a step-by-step explanation of what homeowners should expect during the installation process, including help from the company with permits, inspections, and hooking.
+Great Basin Solar’s website provides a step-by-step explanation of what homeowners should expect during the installation process, including help from the company with permits, inspections, and interconnecting with the power grid.

 Comparing Solar Panels

 While solar power packages contain several components, solar panels control how much solar energy the array will produce.
 Comparing the solar panel options is essential to ensure you get the best system for your specific situation.
 The solar panel that works best for you may not work out for your neighbors!

 Most solar panels range between 15 and 20 percent efficiency, with premium solar panels reaching 23 percent.
 Go Solar Group offers premium solar panels from LG, Silfab and Q CELLS.
 Go Solar Group offers several solar panel brands to help customers balance price with quality.